FabianAC07/cmake_tutorial/README.md

 ## Overview

 CMake is a powerful build system and configuration tool commonly used for C++ projects.
-This tutorial series, hosted by [Code, Tech, and Tutorials](https://www.youtube.com/@CodeTechandTutorials) YuoTube channel, aims to provide comprehensive guidance on using CMake effectively.
+This tutorial series, hosted by [Code, Tech, and Tutorials](https://www.youtube.com/@CodeTechandTutorials) YouTube channel, aims to provide comprehensive guidance on using CMake effectively.

 ## License